benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-LA4C.png)

+- LA4C appears below a relationship / path.
+The relationship / path may be wrapped by an '↛', an 'L' or an 'O'
+- LA4C may appear before a quantifier followed by an R-combiner
-- Directly right of the aggregator: a yellow/aggregated/blue/logical/red entity, or a quantifier.
-If quantifier - pt/at/st/ett must be defined right of an R-combiner
+- Directly right of the aggregator: a yellow/aggregated/blue/logical/red entity, or a quantifier
+- _aggop_ is a _min/max/avg/sum_ aggregation of an ordinal tag, or a _distinct_ aggregation of any tag
+- {pt}/{at}/{st}/< ett > is defined right of the aggregator / R-combiner

 _**Q116:** Any person who owns horses of no more than 3 colors_